anhtudo1209/Code-Battle-Arena/backend/exercises/063-count-occurrences/problem.md

 Given a sorted array and a target value, return the number of times the target appears in the array.

 ## Input
-A target value and an array
+First line: size of the array and the target
+Second line: the array

 ## Output
 Return the number of times the target appears in the array.